bigchaindb/bigchaindb-driver/docs/usage.rst

        ...:                 'manufacturer': 'bkfab'
        ...:             }
        ...:         },
        ...:         'description': 'Time share token.
-Each token equals 1 hour of riding.'
+Each token equals one hour of riding.', ...:     },
        ...: }

-       ...: }
+Bob has now decided to issue 10 tokens and assigns them to Carly.
+Notice how we denote Carly as receiving 10 tokens by using a tuple:

-Bob has now decided to issue 10 tokens and assign them to Carly.
+``([carly.public_key], 10)``.

 .. ipython::